Kamala Khan / Ms Marvel

 - You Wouldn't Like Me When I'm Angry!: Natch.
 A particularly chilling example of this comes up when the Avengers have their second falling out, with Tony goading Bruce over his actions following A-Day, and Bruce coldly hissing "I'm warning you...!" as his eyes begin to glow shortly before Hulking Out.

 Citizenship: Russian, American

-Voiced By: Laura Bailey (English), Tatyana Shitov (Russian)
+Voiced By: Laura Bailey (English), Tatyana Shitova (Russian)